 The RCCSF is aware that the care of athletes in the clinical setting, away from competition, is different from their management at an event.
 Some chiropractors do not want, or have not got the time, to attend meetings or events so wish only to work in their own clinics or in specialist sports injury facilities.
 The RCCSF is an organisation of practically-minded chiropractors who have an interest in working “in the field.”

-A post-graduate certificate programme has been in existence for several years and this has now been superseded by the International Chiropractic Sports Science Diploma (ICCSD), developed by the FICS Education Board.
-Possession of this diploma is necessary for accreditation at international sports events where FICS organises chiropractic support for the medical teams, e.g. the World Games.
+A post-graduate certificate programme known as the ICSC (International Certificate in Sports Chiropractic) is offered by the FICS Education Board.
+Possession of this is necessary for accreditation at international sports events where FICS organises chiropractic support for the medical teams, e.g. the World Games.
 The importance of further education cannot be emphasised enough and we have, in our membership, chiropractors who have taken or are taking MSc Sports Medicine, or similar, courses at Nottingham University, Sheffield University, Bristol University and Cardiff University.
 More courses are becoming available, including a new distance learning MSc at the University of South Wales.

 Our membership includes chiropractors with experience in many different sports who have competed and worked at all levels.
 Experience and knowledge are growing rapidly as the benefits of having a chiropractor on the team are beginning to be recognised by more and more sports people and organisations.